mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_subscription_item

-<p>Updates the plan or quantity of an item on a current subscription.</p>
+Updates the plan or quantity of an item on a current subscription.

 <details><summary>Parameters</summary>